Your First Open House: A First-Time Buyer's Guide to Making the Most of Your Visit

 1. Fresh Paint in Random Places

 While a fully painted house is great, random patches of fresh paint, especially on ceilings or in basements, could be covering up water damage or other issues.
-I always tell my buyers: "Random paint patches tell a story - we just need to figure out what that story is."
+I had a home inspector tell me once : "Random paint patches tell a story - sometimes it is worth the time to figure out what that story is."

 2. Musty Smells

-Don't be fooled by the cookies baking in the oven or the dozen plug-in air fresheners.
+Don't be fooled by the cookies baking in the oven or the dozen plug-in air fresheners that homeowners and agent alike flock to.
 While pleasant scents are nice, an abundance of them might be masking something less pleasant.
 Musty smells are major red flags as they typically indicate moisture problems, mold growth, or poor ventilation, which can lead to serious health concerns and costly repairs.
 Key areas to check include basements, bathrooms, closets, and areas around windows, as these are common places where water damage and mold can develop unnoticed.
-Sometimes you may even see a dehumidifyer in use, and while you may not smell anything or see moisture... the dehumidifyer is being used for a reason.
-Some say "mold is gold", I prefer "mold in sight, deals take flight"
+Sometimes you may even see a dehumidifier in use, and while you may not smell anything or see moisture... the dehumidifier is being used for a reason.
+Some say "mold is gold", I prefer "mold in sight, deals take flight 💸"

 3. The Cover-Up Clues

-Watch for signs of hasty fixes or as we call them "Harry Homeowner" fixes: brand-new caulk around windows or tubs while everything else is aged, fresh paint on just one wall, or new flooring in just one area.
+Watch for signs of hasty fixes or as more commonly known "Harry Homeowner" fixes: globs of brand-new caulk around windows or tubs while everything else is aged, fresh paint on just one wall, or new flooring in just one area.
 These could indicate water damage, mold, or other issues that have been quickly addressed for the sale without solving the underlying problem.
-When touring an unfinished basement, always look up at the subfloor above - you might spot water damage that wouldn't be visible from the finished floor above.
+I love when I have the opportunity to tour a home with an unfinished basement, always look up at the subfloor above - you might spot water damage that wouldn't be visible from the finished floor above.
 This is one of the best opportunities to check for hidden moisture issues.
 Remember: a proper repair addresses the cause, not just the symptom.

 A Final Note